tommyrsk/trasmatech_electricity/README.md

-# TrasMaTech - Electricity Meter
+# TrasMaTech - Electricity Meter - Home Assistant
 Custom Integration for integrating Electricity Meter that use HAN / API.

 For the moment there is only support for the Norwegian OSS-device used by Å Strøm.<br>